partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/index.md

 ## Get started

-To get started, clone the [the barebone app code](https://github.com/partykit/tutorial-starter-partypoll) and follow these steps:
+To get started, clone the <a href="https://github.com/partykit/tutorial-starter-partypoll" target="_blank" rel="noopener noreferrer">the barebone app code</a> and follow these steps:

 1. Run `npm install` inside the project repository
 2. Run `npm run dev`